tjf952/ROPVillage/emporium/README.md

    0x0000000000400770 <+26>:	ret
 ```
 By overflowingg 40 bytes, and then putting the address for the function `ret2win`, we can now print the flag.

+**NOTE**: Needed to add a `ret` instruction for padding to solve the MOVAPS issue:

+> If you're segfaulting on a movaps instruction in buffered_vfprintf() or do_system() in the x86_64 challenges, then ensure the stack is 16-byte aligned before returning to GLIBC functions such as printf() or system().
+Some versions of GLIBC uses movaps instructions to move data onto the stack in certain functions.
+The 64 bit calling convention requires the stack to be 16-byte aligned before a call instruction but this is easily violated during ROP chain execution, causing all further calls from that function to be made with a misaligned stack. movaps triggers a general protection fault when operating on unaligned data, so try padding your ROP chain with an extra ret before returning into a function or return further into a function to skip a push instruction.

 ### [split](split/split.py)